refringe/CustomStamina/README.md

-I'm a big fan of doing one thing and doing it well.
-With that, I give you the CustomStamina mod.
-It allows you to set unlimited breath, leg, and hand stamina, adjust all stamina values by a relative percentage, or manually set the values yourself.
+Allows you to set unlimited breath, leg, and hand stamina, adjust all stamina values by a relative percentage, or manually set the values yourself.

 To install: